DennisPing/cs6650-twinder-a2/README.md

 ![load-balanced-2](results/rabbitmq-1consumer-done.png)

 The publisher and consumer rates are nearly equal which is a great sign.
 There are very few messages stored in the queue at any given moment.
-The performance is excellent since it matches the client's load production rate of roughly 5500 req/sec.
+The performance is excellent since it matches the client's load production rate of over 5500 req/sec.

 ### RabbitMQ metrics with 2 HTTP servers and 2 Consumers